ComputerGuyBobbyJ/C_JH_GCD_PROJECT/README.md

 #ISSUES/BUGS

+	As directed in the submission process, the tidy script file produced by the R script run_analysis() is written to a text file, "tidy_data_set.txt", using the command write.table(..., row.names - FALSE) and then it is uploaded through the submission page.

+	The uploaded txt file, "tidy_data_set.txt", contains complete data column names.

+	A downloaded copy of the txt file, "tidy_data_set.txt", contains complete data column names.

-	Reading the uploaded file "tidy_data_set.txt" with either read.table or read.csv abbreviates the column names.
+	But reading the downloaded file "tidy_data_set.txt" with either read.table or read.csv abbreviates the column names.

 	The column name is read in as a shorter version of the actual column name stored in "tidy_data_set.txt".

 	For example, the "tidy_data_set.txt" column name "Average of tBodyAcc-mean()-X" is read in as "Average.of.tBodyAcc.mean...X".